top of page

 Reuben earned his BS degree in Biology at CSU Bakersfield while wrestling at the Division I level.
+He earned his PhD from UCR's CMDB graduate program and is the first PhD of the Cheloufi lab.
 Reuben's project in the lab is focused on investigating how histone chaperones maintain stem and progenitor cell identity.
-Outside of research, Reuben enjoys coaching (both on the mat and in the lab) and outdoor activities.
+Reuben enjoys coaching (both on the mat and in the lab) and outdoor activities.

 Meijuan Chen